1. Nanopharmaceutics in immunology: what's new in research?

 9. Advances in Antibiotic Nanotherapy: Overcoming Antimicrobial Resistance

-- Provides the reader with a thorough knowledge of the safety aspects of nanopharmaceuticals currently under research for topical administration of drugs
+- Provides a thorough knowledge of the safety aspects of nanopharmaceuticals currently under research

-- Focus on the characterization and quantification of the nanopharmaceutics to allow readers to understand the correlation between the nature of the materials and their potential nanotoxicological effects
+- Focuses on the characterization and quantification of nanopharmaceutics to allow readers to understand the correlation between the nature of the materials and their potential nanotoxicological effects

-- Includes a thorough overview of the legal and regulatory aspects, including discussion of the ethical issues related to the R&D of nanopharmaceuticals
+- Includes a thorough overview of legal and regulatory aspects and a discussion of the ethical issues related to the R&D of nanopharmaceuticals

 - No. of pages:

 - © Elsevier 2018

 Dr. Shegokar holds a Ph.D. degree in Pharmaceutical Technology from the SNDT University, India and has been postdoctoral researcher at Free University of Berlin, Department of Pharmaceutical Technology, Biopharmaceutics and NutriCosmetics, Berlin, Germany.
 Since last 6 years she is working for pharmaceutical industry in various technical / R & D roles.
 Currently, she serves as Head of Formulation Development department at Symrise AG, Germany.
 Dr. Shegokar has authored more than 45 research articles, 20 book chapters and 150 research abstracts.
 She has filed two patent applications on nanoparticles for targeting malaria and HIV/AIDS reservoirs and have 2 other application in area of active delivery.
 She is a recipient of several national and international awards for her research.
 Her areas of interest are oral solid dosage forms, dermal formulations, nanocrystals, lipid nanoparticles (SLNs/NLCs), nanoemulsions and galenic formulations.

 Head of Formulation Development department at Symrise AG, Germany.